Table of Contents

 Picking a minor in general adds extra knowledge and allows you to build more expertise in another subject.
 Minoring in a complementary course of study, however, shows you’re serious about exploring an area that closely aligns with your major.

-Regardless of whether your minor directly corresponds to your major, you’ve decided to use a portion of your credits toward another group of required classes, and that indicates a commendable level of focus and commitment.
+Regardless of whether your minor directly corresponds to your major, you’ve decided to use a portion of your credits toward another group of required classes, which indicates a commendable level of focus and commitment.

 Potential Drawbacks of a College Minor

-There are some cons that can come with declaring a minor.
-For one, a minor can take up a lot of time, so you’ll want to make sure it’s an area you’re genuinely curious about and have a real interest in.
+There are some drawbacks to declaring a minor.
+First, a minor can take up a lot of time, so you’ll want to make sure it’s an area you’re genuinely curious about and have a real interest in.
 Consider the amount of work you’ll have to do, such as writing papers, studying, and taking exams.
 These additional classes could end up adding unnecessary stress to your major’s workload.

 A minor could also end up costing you more money, especially if you declare a minor late in the game.
 You may not be able to get all the necessary classes before graduation, which means you may have to extend your education by a semester or more.